dart-lang/sdk/doc/writing-lints.md

 ## Mechanics

 Lints live in the [lib/src/rules] directory.
-Corresponding tests live in [test_data/rules].
+Corresponding unit tests live in [test/rules].

-Rule stubs can be generated with the [rule.dart] helper script and documentation gets generated with [doc.dart].
-Helper scripts can be invoked via `dart` or grinder (`dart run grinder docs --dir=doc_location` and `dart run grinder rule --name=my_new_rule` respectively).
-Using grinder, for example
+Rule stubs can be generated with the [rule.dart] helper script:

-    $ dart run grinder rule --name=my_new_lint
+    $ dart tool/rule.dart -n my_new_lint

-generates lint and test stubs in `lib/src/rules` and `test_data/rules`.
+generates lint and test stubs in `lib/src/rules` and `test/rules`.

 ### Analyzer APIs

 The linter has a close relationship with the `analyzer` package and at times reaches into non-public APIs.
-For the most part, we have isolated these references in an [analyzer.dart utility library].  *Whereever possible please use this library to access analyzer internals.*
+For the most part, we have isolated these references in an [analyzer.dart utility library].  *Wherever possible please use this library to access analyzer internals.*

   * If `analyzer.dart` is missing something please consider opening an issue